ibm-cloud-docs/vpc/vsi_is_ssh_keys.md

 * RSA
 * Ed25519

-* For Windows or VMware images, you must use the RSA SSH key type.
-The Ed25519 SSH key type can't be used with Windows or VMware images.
+You can generate new RSA key pairs using the UI.
+Pre-existing RSA and Ed25519 SSH keys can be uploaded.
+Ed25519 can be used only if the operating system supports this key type.
+Ed25519 can't be used with Windows or VMware images.
-* For Linux images, the Ed25519 SSH key type can be used only if the SSH server for the operating system supports the key type.
+{: note}

 ## Before you begin
 {: #prereq-ssh-key-available}